 We acknowledge with appreciation these persons and organizations whose most recent support of the League of Women Voters Catawba Valley has been outstanding.

-The Crowne Plaza Hotel in Hickory for the use of the premier corner portion of its front yard during this primary season
+The Crowne Plaza Hotel in Hickory for the use of this premier corner portion of its front yard during past election seasons.

 The Lutz Family for sharing the space in front of their landmark barn with VOTE411.